Lure of the Craton Mountains

 Fred entered the room again and walked through to the kitchen.
 He busied himself putting a metal jug on the wood fire stove to boil water and set up a large plunger with coffee.

 Elenor watched curiously as he then took a loaf of bread from under a tea cloth and started slicing thick pieces.
 He then retrieved a porcelain jar from the cupboard and started spreading homemade butter on each slice generously.
 Strawberry jam was his next choice and then he placed two sandwiches on a plate and then paused and took them off again.
-He then drew a knife from a knife block and sliced each sandwich into four small triangles.
+Drawing a knife from a knife block, he sliced each sandwich into four small triangles.
 Fred put the triangles on a plate and then carried it over to the coffee table next to Elenor.

 The towels she had used and also the one wrapped around her, were sopping wet and Fred frowned.
 Fred then made his way into one of the rooms again and was out of sight.